CS Mackay-Bennett: Recovery of bodies

 The crew split the $100,000 reward for Astor's body (around $2500 each).
 Using some of that money they paid for the burial of the body of the unknown child and his headstone monument - the casket was marked by a copper plaque reading "Our Babe".
 The entire ship's crew, together with the majority of the population of Halifax, attended the child's burial at Fairview Lawn Cemetery on 4 May 1912.
 With improved DNA testing, on 30 July 2007 Canadian researchers at Lakehead University announced that testing of the body's mitochondrial DNA had revealed that the child was 19-month-old Sidney Leslie Goodwin.

-After his death in 1955, Clifford Crease's body was interred only a few steps away from the grave of "Our Babe", a site he had visited on every anniversary of the tragedy during his lifetime.
+After his death in 1961, Clifford Crease's body was interred only a few steps away from the grave of "Our Babe", a site he had visited on every anniversary of the tragedy during his lifetime.

 Mackay-Bennett Seamount, one of the Fogo Seamounts southeast of the Grand Banks of Newfoundland in the North Atlantic Ocean, is named after Mackay-Bennett for her involvement in the Titanic disaster.

 Retirement and scrapping

 The ship was retired in May 1922, anchored in Plymouth Sound to be used as a storage hulk.
 During The Blitz on England in World War II, she was sunk during a Nazi Germany Luftwaffe attack but later refloated.
-Her hulk was finally scrapped in 1965.
+Her hull was finally scrapped in 1965.